-Wild corn snakes are normally coloured orange.
+As a reptile their body is covered in scales.
+In wild corn snakes these are normally coloured orange.
 Down their back are red saddle markings that are surrounded by a black line.
 Their belly is coloured white and black in a checkerboard pattern.
 Due to their popularity in captivity a number of colour morphs of this species have been bred.
 One of these is an albino corn snake.

-Corn snakes are often thought to be venomous copperhead snakes and are then killed.
+Corn snakes are often confused with the venomous copperhead snakes and are then killed.

 An average corn snake measures between 76 and 102cm (30-40in).
 The largest ever recoded was 1.8m (72in) long.
 On average they weigh 0.9kg (2lb).